dheerajsharma2399/telegram-automate/README.md

     ```bash
     honcho start
     ```
-    This will start the web server, the bot, and the monitor.
+    This will start the web server and the bot.

 2.  **Interact with the bot**:
     - Open Telegram and start a chat with your bot.